81 Carnwath Farms Lane, Wappinger, NY 12590

 The Frances Reese Cultural Center is a 20,000sqft facility located on the picturesque park grounds of Carnwath Farms Historic Site & Park.
 Comprised of a four story former dormitory and a three story Main Gallery, the Reese Cultural Center will be the area’s premier location for the arts, culture, and antiquities.
 The Sports Museum of Dutchess County, the main tenant of the first floor, has completed a $20,000 renovation of their space and launched a new exhibition entitled “Legends of Dutchess”.

-The Main Gallery of the Reese Cultural Center will be available for weddings, receptions, special events, theatrical and musical performances, and much more!
-The Town of Wappinger Arts & Culture Committee hosts specialty musical and cultural events within this impressive space throughout the Summer and Autumn seasons for the public.
+The Main Gallery of the Reese Cultural Center will be available for wedding receptions, private events, special events, theatrical and musical performances, and much more!
+The Friends of Carnwath Farms HSP and the Town of Wappinger Arts & Culture Committee hosts specialty musical and cultural events within this impressive space throughout the Summer and Autumn seasons for the public.

-The second and third levels of the RCC would serve as the perfect artist’s studio, an organization’s office space, galleries, museums, etc. On the ground level, one can find 2,000 sqft of kitchen space, ideal for a caterer, baker, or restauranteur.
+The second and third levels of the RCC would serve as the perfect artist’s studio, an organization’s office space, galleries, museums, etc. Also on the ground level, one can find 2,000 sqft of kitchen space, ideal for a caterer, baker, or restauranteur.
 Contact 845-297-4158 ext 107 for details.

 Sports Museum of Dutchess County: